ThomasBem/spring-boot-create-react-app/README.md

 3. Run gradle setup: `./setup.sh`

-When using alternate front-end, run `yarn global add flow-typed`.
 When adding new modules to package.json, run `flow-typed install`.
 This fetches flow type definitions for npm modules if they exist.

-- Write some stuff about how to use template
-- Adding spring security with basic auth to block access
-- other stuff

 Now go have fun!